 In short, cosmetics are not required to receive FDA approval.
 Instead, you may see an “FDA listed” or “FDA registered” label on these products.
 However, color additives must be approved.
 Unless a manufacturer uses ingredients that are prohibited or restricted by current regulations, they may use any ingredients that meet the following criteria.

 - Product is properly labeled

 - Ingredients and finished cosmetic products are safe when used as labeled

 - Using an ingredient does not cause adulteration or misbranding of the cosmetic under current laws and regulations

 Yes.
 The Food and Drug Administration regulates a wide variety of products that we see here in the United States.
 These products include prescription drugs, over-the-counter drugs, biologics, dietary supplements, medical devices, surgical implants, food additives, cosmetics, tobacco products, and infant formula.

-Generally, we believe that anything with an “FDA-approved” received rigorous testing.
+Generally, we believe that anything with an “FDA-approved” certificate received rigorous testing.
 However, this is not always the case.
-The technical meaning behind FDA approval is that the product in question, let’s say a diet pill, has benefits which outweigh the risks.
+The technical meaning behind FDA approval is that the product in question has benefits that outweigh the risks.
 Therefore, if a product has 51% beneficial qualities and 49% potentially harmful qualities, it could still receive FDA approval.